znstrider/PyFootballPitch/README.md

     use x_offset and y_offset to extend the plot further past the pitch or also to just draw half the pitch
     -----
-    grass_cutting = n to divide the pitch into n-1 vertical stripes from box to box (works best for even n)
-    grass_cutting = True sets n to 14
-    '''